 "My mother handed down this recipe to me when I moved out of the house," recalls Hollye Chapman of Corvallis, Oregon.
 "It produces a very light scone that tastes great with orange marmalade, lemon curd or most kinds of jam.
 Use any flavor fruit yogurt if you don't have orange," she adds.

-- In a bowl, combine the flour, 1/3 cup sugar, baking powder, baking soda and salt; cut in butter until crumbly.
-In another bowl, whisk the yogurt, orange juice and peel; stir into dry ingredients just until moistened.
+In a bowl, combine the flour, 1/3 cup sugar, baking powder, baking soda and salt; cut in butter until crumbly.
+In another bowl, whisk the yogurt, orange juice and zest; stir into dry ingredients just until moistened.
 Turn onto a floured surface; knead 10 times.

-- Transfer dough to a greased baking sheet.
+Transfer dough to a greased baking sheet.
 Pat into an 8-in. circle.
 Cut into eight wedges, but do not separate.
 Sprinkle with remaining sugar.
 Bake at 400° for 15-20 minutes or until golden brown.
 Serve warm.
-Yield: 8 servings.